-You’ll earn credits after each game you finish, even if you loose, which can then be used to purchase game items like armour and guns.
-On average you might earn 200Cr per game, then you can buy say a helmet for 5000Cr to keep it permanently, or Rent it for 1-3 days for around 125Cr upwards, which is great as you can play one or two games, then rent some gear for the day and try something different the next day, all this of course hasn’t cost you a penny of real work money.
+You’ll earn credits after each game you finish, even if you lose, which can then be used to purchase game items like armour and guns.
+On average you might earn 200Cr per game, then you can buy say a helmet for 5000Cr to keep it permanently, or Rent it for 1-3 days for around 125Cr upwards, which is great as you can play one or two games, then rent some gear for the day and try something different the next day, all this, of course, hasn’t cost you a penny of real work money.

-As well as customisable armour and weapons, you can also apply something called Nodes, which are general perks that increase your stats and abilities, although these are usually awarded when levelling up, you can also unlock items to access while in game at the maps load out consoles, which acts like an in game store.
-You earn a score during gameplay which can then be traded in for ammo, health, flame-throwers and if your score is high enough a 10ft tall armour plated mech suit, kitted out with big ass guns and a terrifying jet pack system, these are a serious game changer when faced with one in battle, they can also be captured from your enemies and vice versa.
+As well as customisable armour and weapons, you can also apply something called Nodes, which are general perks that increase your stats and abilities, although these are usually awarded when levelling up, you can also unlock items to access while in the game at the maps loadout consoles, which acts like an in-game store.
+You earn a score during gameplay which can then be traded in for ammo, health, flame-throwers and if your score is high enough a 10ft tall armour plated mech suit, kitted out with big ass guns and a terrifying jetpack system, these are a serious game changer when faced with one in battle, they can also be captured from your enemies and vice versa.

 While the game is clearly set in the future, little is given in the way of story or detail about the setting, at least that I noticed anyway, you all seem to play as bad ass warriors and I think the setup is intended to be some kind of war, just no one knows why they are fighting each other.